ScalaIO/scala.io_web_main/src/cfp.md

 The Call for Proposal will:

-* Open Tuesday 27th May 2014
+* Open Monday 22nd June 2015
-* Close Sunday August 17th, 2014
+* Close Sunday 2nd August 2015
 * We will disclose few selected talks on rolling basis

 <em>Submission</em>
 ----------------

-Head over to [cfp.scala.io](http://cfp.scala.io) to create your profile and submit your talk.
+When open, head over to [cfp.scala.io](http://cfp.scala.io) to create your profile and submit your talk.

 <em>More information</em>
 ----------------